Syria’s de facto leader says holding elections could take up to four years

 “Syria will not be a source of disturbance to anyone,” he told Al Arabiya.

-Al-Sharaa said Syria shared strategic interests with Russia, a close ally and military supporter of al-Assad during the 15-year Syrian war, reiterating conciliatory signals his government has made previously.
+Al-Sharaa said Syria shared strategic interests with Russia, a close ally and military supporter of al-Assad during the 13-year Syrian war, reiterating conciliatory signals his government has made previously.
 This month, he said Syria’s relations with Russia should serve common interests.

 Russian Foreign Minister Sergey Lavrov said the status of Russia’s military bases in Syria would be the subject of negotiations with the new leadership in Damascus.